RapidCodeLab/gopusher-wiki/docs/05-price.md

 ## Price Options

-There are four options available:
+There are four price options available:

 ### 1. Limited: Cost is free